psycon/go-reloaded/README.md

 <span style="color: #CCFF99;">## Overview</span>

-This project implements a text processing tool that reads an input file, applies transformations and formatting rules, and writes the result to an output file using **FSM (Finite State Machine) architecture**.
+Go-Reloaded is an intelligent text processing tool that transforms and formats text using a **hybrid FSM-orchestrated pipeline architecture**.
+The program reads an input file, processes it through a single-pass state machine that routes tokens to pure transformation functions, and writes the formatted result to an output file.

-The program recognizes special modifiers within the text and applies the corresponding transformations to previous words.
-Additionally, it automatically corrects punctuation, spacing around punctuation marks, and handles special cases such as quotes and article correction (a/an).
+**What it does:**
+- Applies modifiers like `(up)`, `(hex)`, `(cap)` to transform preceding words
+- Automatically corrects grammar (a → an before vowels)
+- Formats punctuation and quotes with proper spacing
+- Handles special cases: contractions, hyphenated words, Unicode characters
+- Preserves document structure (newlines, quote types)

+**How it works:**
+The FSM controller maintains context (quote state, word history) while routing tokens to stateless transformation functions.
+Punctuation marks act as semantic boundaries, ensuring modifiers only affect their intended scope.
+This hybrid approach combines the context awareness of state machines with the modularity of functional pipelines.

 ---